 Use this portfolio to apply for small freelance jobs on sites such as Upwork or Fiverr.
 With time the jobs will get bigger and bigger.

-Starting as a full-time in the freelance photography business is not easy.
+Starting full-time in the freelance photography business is not easy.

 As well as taking great photos you must start to begin to understand the business side of things.